 About ecology in Darlington

-Darlington is the western most borough of the Tees Valley, with borders with Stockton-on-Tees to the east, County Durham to the north and west and North Yorkshire to the south.
-The southern border contains the River Tees, with the River Skerne running through the centre of the Borough.
+Darlington is the western most borough of the Tees Valley.
+Stockton-on-Tees is to the east, County Durham to the north and west and North Yorkshire to the south.
+The River Tees runs through the south of the borough and the River Skerne runs through the centre.

-Darlington Borough currently has 42 nationally and locally designated wildlife sites, providing different levels of protection for a growing range of protected and priority habitats and species, including skylark, grey partridge, lapwing, noctule bat and Daubenton’s bat.
+Darlington Borough currently has 42 nationally and locally designated wildlife sites.
+They provide protection for a growing range of protected and priority habitats.
+Species here include skylark, grey partridge, lapwing, noctule bat and Daubenton’s bat.

 These include: four Sites of Special Scientific Interest (SSSI):